 Midlands Arts Centre in Birmingham is the place to go for theatre, dance, cinema, music, spoken word, comedy, exhibitions, special events, and vegan food.

-At the café, you’ll find delights such as a vegan full English breakfast, scrambled tofu on toast, pizza with vegan cheese, curry, and vegan children’s options.
+At the café, you’ll find delights such as a vegan full English breakfast; mushroom, leek, and tarragon pie; pizza with vegan cheese; curry; and vegan children’s options.

 Vegan Events UK